 The Bureau also has a network of more than 400 part-time observers who provide further surface observations.

 Observations on the Latest Weather Observations web pages are updated from the Bureau of Meteorology's real-time database.
+These include data provided from portable automatic weather stations (PAWS) and from sites that are manually operated and update less frequently.
 Limited quality checks are performed.
-Some sites are manually operated and update less frequently.
 It is possible for incorrect values to appear.
 Please check the disclaimer before using these data.